ekozat/courses_select_manager/Documentation/sprint2_docs/userStories.md

 User Story: As a student, I want to be able to input my program progress into the Excel spreadsheet and receive a generated list of courses I can take next based on my completed courses and their prerequisites.

-Acceptance Critera:
+Acceptance Criteria:

-* The Excel spreadsheet should contain all the course data from Sprint 1, including course names and prerequisites.
+-   The Excel spreadsheet should contain all the course data from Sprint 1, including course names and prerequisites.
-* I should be able to input my completed and in-progress courses into the spreadsheet, with one course per cell.
+-   I should be able to input my completed and in-progress courses into the spreadsheet, with one course per cell.
-* There should be a button or UI feature that I can use to trigger the generation of a list of recommended courses based on my progress.
+-   There should be a button or UI feature that I can use to trigger the generation of a list of recommended courses based on my progress.

---

-Title: Recommended Course Descriptions
+**Title: Recommended Course Descriptions**

 Priority: Low